Tobacco: Topical

-Impact
+Influence

 Social

-Smoking in public was, for a long time, reserved for men, and when done by women was sometimes associated with promiscuity; in Japan, during the Edo period, prostitutes and their clients often approached one another under the guise of offering a smoke.
+Smoking in public was, for a long time, reserved for men, and smoking by women was sometimes associated with promiscuity; in Japan, during the Edo period, prostitutes and their clients often approached one another under the guise of offering a smoke.
 The same was true in 19th-century Europe.

 Following the American Civil War, the use of tobacco, primarily in cigars, became associated with masculinity and power.
-Today, tobacco use is often stigmatized; this has spawned quitting associations and antismoking campaigns.
+Modern tobacco use has often been stigmatized; this has spawned quitting associations and antismoking campaigns.
 Bhutan is the only country in the world where tobacco sales are illegal.
 Due to its propensity for causing detumescence and erectile dysfunction, some studies have described tobacco as an anaphrodisiacal substance.

 Religion

 Christianity

 In Christian denominations of the conservative holiness movement, such as the Allegheny Wesleyan Methodist Connection and Evangelical Wesleyan Church, the use of tobacco and other drugs is prohibited; ¶42 of the 2014 Book of Discipline of the Allegheny Wesleyan Methodist Connection states:

 Members of the Church of Jesus Christ of Latter-day Saints (popularly known as Mormons) adhere to the Word of Wisdom, a religious health code that is interpreted as prohibiting the consumption of tobacco as well as alcohol, coffee, and tea.